braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/email_validation.md

 - Whitespaces (ASCII and Unicode)
 {% enddetails %}

 This validation is not to be confused with a validation service like Briteverify.
 This is a check to verify that the syntax of an email address is correct.
-One of the main drivers to use this validation process is to support international characters (i.e., UTF-8) in the local part of the email address.
+One of the main drivers to use this validation process is to support international characters (such as UTF-8) in the local part of the email address.

 Email syntax validation looks at both the local and host part of an email address.
 The local part is anything before the asperand (@), and the host part is anything after the asperand.
 For example, this local part of an email address may start and end with any of the allowed characters except for a period (.).
 Note that this process is only validating the syntax of the email address and does not consider whether the domain has a valid MX server or if the user exists on the domain listed.